Old Analogue Reception

 Alternatively, if you have a portable radio and can hear the interference on it, take the radio from room to room to find where the interference is loudest.

 All modern electrical equipment is manufactured to regulations requiring that interference suppressors be fitted.
-If you find an appliance causing interference and the appliance is still under guarantee, send it back with a request that it be put right.
+If you find an appliance causing interference and is still under warranty, send it back with a request that it be put right.
 Otherwise, ask an electrical dealer to fit a suppressor to it.
 Under no circumstances should you attempt this internal modification yourself.

 • Always install an aerial with a balun.